When asked by Korean residents looking for homes in Orange County, many people mention Fullerton as a great option.

 Among young singles and newlyweds, there are many who prefer Costa Mesa or Irvine.

-If you're looking for trendy restaurants, bars, shopping centers, and cultural activities, Fullerton may feel a bit quiet.
+If you want a trendy area with restaurants, bars, shopping centers, and cultural activities, Fullerton may feel a bit quiet.

-In fact, some people move there expecting a lively atmosphere late into the night, only to be surprised by the relatively calm neighborhood vibe.
+In fact, some people move here expecting a lively atmosphere late into the night, only to be surprised by the relatively calm neighborhood vibe.

 For those who prioritize housing costs, Fullerton may not be the perfect choice either.

-In recent years, home prices and rents have steadily risen, making it difficult to maintain its reputation as a cost-effective city.
+In recent years, home prices and rents have steadily increased, making it difficult to maintain its reputation as a cost-effective city.

-With the same budget, you can find much larger homes in inland cities like Corona or Riverside.
+With the same budget, you could find much larger homes in inland cities like Corona or Riverside.

 Of course, that comes with the realistic burden of longer commute times and traffic congestion.